dustinbowers/sudoku-solver/README.md

 # Sudoku Solver
-Solve a user-provided Sudoku Board using a recursive backtracking algorithm
+Solve a user-provided Sudoku Board using a naive recursive backtracking algorithm

 ## Usage
 ```go